 My public storytelling history began in 2013 when, shortly after retiring, I entered the Monti Story Slam in Durham, NC and won twice in a row.
 This really inspired me to work hard at becoming a good public teller of tales.
 I was a featured teller at the Monti three times after that and came in third in the Monti Grand Slam in 2014.
 Since then, I’ve been a regular featured teller at Front Porch Stories in Raleigh and on the Bynum Front Porch in Bynum.
 I was a New Voice at the Stone Soup Festival in 2017 and 2018 and a featured teller in 2019.
 In May 2018, I came in second in the Stone Soup Liars Contest and third in the Southeastern Bold-Faced Liars Showdown.
 I was a featured teller at the 2nd Annual Old North State Storytelling Festival in 2020.
 I have told at several non-profit organization events, retirement homes, and an assortment of other storytelling events, all for the purpose of making people happier.
 I plan to continue on this course until I can’t get up the stairs to the stage.

 Meanwhile, in March 2017, I founded the Roadhouse Storytellers® at the Pittsboro Roadhouse in Pittsboro, NC.
-I produce this series on a bimonthly basis, emcee most of the events, and tell at most of them.
+I produced this series on a bimonthly basis for 3 years.
+I emceed most of the events, and told at most of them.
 In its first three years, the Roadhouse Storytellers® featured 55 storytellers from NC and neighboring states.